fmorgner/dev-cyber/README.rst

 Transferring backups into **CYBER** space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often times, especially in big server systems, backups take up a lot of physical
+Oftentimes, especially in big server systems, backups take up a lot of physical
 (e.g **NON-CYBER**) space.
 Instead of tediously moving old data to other
 locations via the net or physical media, `/dev/cyber` provides you with a much
 faster and way more **SECURE** alternative::